JonEilers/analyticalgenomics.org/_annotation/star.md

 multiqc --module star scaffolds.ref.fa
 ```

 I was hoping it would be able to compile all the results into one graph, but multiqc does not appear to be that sophisticated.
-It wouldn't difficult, just tidious, but this could easily be accomplished using excel pivot tables or pandas/R but that's more time than I want to put into this.
+It wouldn't be difficult, just tidious, but this could easily be accomplished using excel pivot tables or pandas/R but that's more time than I want to put into this.
 So I just used multiqc on each assembly directory that I had star mapping results in.

 # Results